RhinocerosBomb/metamasker/README.md

   3. Transactions

 #### `Crypto Tracker`
 You can track cryptocurrencies here.
-There is the option to add additional crypto and fiat currencies to make further comparisons
+There is the option to add additional crypto and fiat currencies to make further comparisons.
+Also by clicking the "live" button the data will refresh every 5s.

 #### `Wallet Manager`
 Here you can add as many wallets as you want.
 All you need is a valid private key.
 Press the "+" button and fill in the fields to create a wallet.